xpepermint/vue-example/README.md

 # install dependencies
 npm install

+# [development]
+# start application in development (it's a good practice to use `nodemon`
+# in development which will automatically reload the server on code changes
+# e.g. `nodemon --exec npm start`)
+npm start

+# [production]
-# build bundles for production
+# build production bundles, switch environment to production and run the server
 npm run build

-# switch environment to production
-npm config set vue-example:env production
+npm config set vue-example:env production npm start

-# start the server
-npm start

-# use nodemon in development to automatically reload the server on changes
-npm install -g nodemon
-nodemon --exec npm start
 ```

 ## Tutorials